The Benefits of Spending Time in Nature with Your Dog

 Serving owners across Bicester, Aylesbury, Milton Keynes, and surrounding areas, Poundon Pastures is more than just a dog park.
 It is a quiet sanctuary where both dog and owner can decompress, connect, and build confidence in a way that benefits their mental and emotional health.

-Whether you're managing a reactive dog, need a space to safely practise training, or simply want 1 hour in nature with your best friend, secure fields like ours offer a well-evidenced way to support the wellbeing of everyone involved.
+Whether you're managing a reactive dog, need a space to safely practice training, or simply want an hour in nature with your best friend, secure fields like ours offer a well-evidenced way to support the well-being of everyone involved.

 References